 Most health insurance companies exclude coverage for cosmetic surgical operations such as the augmentation mammaplasty and any complications that might occur from surgery.
-Most insurance covers the first breast reconstruction operation.
 Insurance coverage for future revision, new breast implants, or additional doctor's visits may not be covered, depending on the policy.
 Health insurance premiums may be dropped, premiums may increase, or future coverage may be denied in patients with breast implants.
 Please carefully review your health insurance subscriber information pamphlet and underwriting policies.

-ADDITIONAL SURGERY NECESSARY
+ADDITIONAL SURGERY

-Should complications occur, additional surgery or other treatments may be necessary.
-Even though risks and complications occur infrequently, the risks cited are particularly associated with augmentation mammaplasty; other complications and risks can occur but are even more uncommon.
+Should complications or an undesirable result occur, additional surgery or other treatments may be necessary.
+Though complications occur infrequently, the risks cited are particularly associated with augmentation mammaplasty; other complications and risks can occur but are even more uncommon.
 The practice of medicine and surgery is not an exact science.
 Although good results are expected, there is no guarantee or warranty expressed or implied on the results that may be obtained.